Industry in Argentina

 Industry or manufacturing in Argentina is the creation or production of goods with the help of equipment, labor, machines, tools, and chemical or biological processing or formulation in Argentina.
-It's Argentina's secondary sector of the economy.
+It is Argentina's secondary sector of the economy.
+Argentina's first wave of industrialization occurred during its Belle Époque when the country experienced a surge of immigration and became incorporated into the global economy.
+Scholars estimate that Argentine industry grew by an annual rate of 5–8% between the 1870s—when factories were "virtually non-existent" in the country—and 1913.

 With industrial production of US$79.8 billion in 2023 (19% of GDP), Argentina is the third-largest industrial power in Latin America after Mexico and Brazil.
 Argentina’s industrial base includes small and medium-sized enterprises as well as large domestic and multinational manufacturing facilities.
-Rich in natural resources, with a relatively skilled workforce, Argentina exported almost US$45 billion in manufactured goods in 2023.
+Argentina is rich in natural resources, with a relatively skilled workforce, Argentina exported almost US$45 billion in manufactured goods in 2023.

 Argentine industry is dominated by food processing, chemicals, motor vehicles, metals, and machinery and equipment, which together account for 85% of gross value added in manufacturing.
 These sectors are either the result of Argentina's comparative advantage in agriculture and energy or reflect government policy to promote strategic industries.

-Although Argentine manufacturers have been negatively impacted by shortages of foreign currency and imported parts, as well as decreased demand due to the economic downturn that started in mid-2023, global and domestic companies continue to invest in Argentine industry given the country's long-term potential.
+Although Argentine manufacturers have been negatively impacted by shortages of foreign currency and imported parts, as well as decreased demand due to the economic downturn that started in mid-2023, global and domestic companies have continued to invest in Argentine industry given the country's long-term potential.

 History

-Proto-industry has existed in Argentina since the first human settlement approximately 14,000 years ago.
+Proto-industrial activity dates back to the first human settlement, approximately 14,000 years ago.
 During the pre-Columbian era, the indigenous peoples who inhabited the territory that is now Argentina, which included the Diaguita, Guaraní, Mapuche, and other groups, produced goods such as textiles, weapons, handicrafts, and canoes.
 Their early technological sophistication was demonstrated by the use of loom weaving and the development of an elaborate ceramics industry.

-During the Spanish colonial period, the interior region of Argentina was the center of economic activity due to its pre-Columbian population density and geographical proximity to the silver mines at Potosí in what is now Bolivia.
+During the Spanish colonial period, the interior region of Argentina was the centre of economic activity due to its pre-Columbian population density and geographical proximity to the silver mines at Potosí in what is now Bolivia.
 A small export industry emerged around Tucumán, which by 1600 had become a center of cloth production using cotton supplied by indigenous forced labor under the encomienda system.
-Minor industries producing tradeable goods would emerge by 1750 in Córdoba (glassworks), Santiago del Estero (cochineal dyes), Corrientes (coarse frieze and sack cloths), and Misiones (barrels and river barges).
+Minor industries producing tradable goods had emerged by 1750 in Córdoba (glassworks), Santiago del Estero (cochineal dyes), Corrientes (coarse frieze and sack cloths), and Misiones (barrels and river barges).
 For the most part, however, proto-industry in the interior existed primarily on a subsistence basis to meet local or household needs due to low productivity, transportation barriers, and limited demand.
-Even the export trade with Potosí would diminish after 1800 due to a decline in silver output.
+Even the export trade with Potosí delined after 1800 due to a decline in silver output.